numan-sm/Airbnb-Customer-Churn-Analysis/README.md

 - Target customers with high monthly charges and low tenure for loyalty offers.
 - Encourage automatic payments to reduce churn risk.
 - Focus retention campaigns on fiber optic users who are more likely to churn.

----

-## 📬 Contact Me
-Feel free to reach out if you have any questions or suggestions!

----